putyourlightson/craft-sprig-core/README.md

 ## License

-This plugin is licensed for free under the MIT License.
+This package is licensed for free under the MIT License.

 ## Requirements